 “The pandemic inspired us to be creative and adaptable when it comes to library spaces,” Hendrix said.
 “On the JPL fourth floor, we consolidated staff space and freed up 6,000 square feet for student quiet study space and collaboration areas.”

-Installation of the windows on the third floor of JPL is estimated to be completed in early 2022.
+Installation of the windows on the third floor of JPL is estimated to be completed in late Spring semester.
 Loud noise may be heard in the building throughout the project as construction crews remove and break up the large concrete panels.
 Noise-canceling earplugs will be available to those who request them at the front desk of the library.